 What most people fail to recognize is that every single person who is alive has a need for thyroid hormone.

-No matter how you get the hormone into your body it STILL must go through the same cellular steps in order to be activated, converted, and utilized by your body.
+No matter how you get thyroid hormone into your body it still must go through the same cellular steps in order to be activated, converted, and utilized by your body.

-And these 3 steps (activation, conversion, and utilization) occurs OUTSIDE of the thyroid gland (8)!
+And these 3 steps (activation, conversion, and utilization) occur OUTSIDE of the thyroid gland (8)!

-Your body does not care if you have a thyroid gland or not because the action of thyroid hormone occurs on your CELLS and not in the thyroid gland.
+Your body does not care if you have a thyroid gland because the action of thyroid hormone occurs in your CELLS and not in the thyroid gland.

-This means it doesn't matter if you take thyroid medication by mouth, your body still requires nutrients in EACH cell in order to use that thyroid hormone.
+This means it doesn’t matter if you take thyroid medication by mouth, your body still requires nutrients in EACH cell in order to use that thyroid hormone effectively.

 When you start thinking about your thyroid in this way your view of your thyroid gland and which therapies you need become more clear.